ejgallego/coq-serapi/README.md

    your `findlib.conf` to add the Coq path to findlib's search path.
 If you install Coq globally these steps may not be needed.
 YMMV.
 4. Type `make` to build `sertop`.

+The above instructions assume that you used `~/external/coq-master` directory to place the coq build that SerAPI will use; you can modify the `SERAPI_COQ_HOME` variable in `Makefile` to make this change permanent, or override the provided default.

+Another alternative is to modify your `findlib.conf` file to add Coq's path to findlib's search path.
+This is convenient for using `merlin`.
+If you install Coq globally these steps may not be needed, and finlib may be able to locate Coq for you; YMMV.

 ### Emacs mode